• Skip to primary navigation

 • Carefully slice off the "silver skin" off the top of the tenderloin horizontally.
 It is very tough and chewy and best to be removed.

-• Fry the meat in smaller batches in a hot, preheated pan or wok.
+• Fry the meat in smaller batches.
 The meat will lose some of its crispy edges if you crowd the meat as it will create too much steam.

 • Fresh vegetables are recommended.
 Frozen will steam in the pan.